RitaMwas/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the number of lines that contain the pattern “bin” in the file /etc/passwd Print N lines after pattern matching
 Invert the pattern match
+Display all lines of a file starting with a letter